 The limited company will need a registered office address in Thailand.
 Establishing a registered business address must occur before the company can apply for a tax registration number, which is required in order to apply for a work permit, or open a bank account.

 Books and Accounts

 The Company books and accounts must be kept at the registered office and are to be a true and complete account of the sums received and expended by the Company.
-The accounts must show the assets and liabilities of the Company and its profit and loss account.
 The balance sheet and the profit and loss account has to be examined by the Company's auditor and submitted to the general meeting for consideration.
 Accounts must be audited once a year and filed with the Revenue Department and Commercial Registration.